What Is Senior Dog Food?

 The above-mentioned Senior Health is no exception to this trend and contains a broad range of legumes, such as Chickpeas, as well as less common ingredients like Pumpkin and Cranberries.
 These ingredients provide generous levels of much-needed vitamins and minerals to keep your aging dog up and running.

 In addition to these fruit and vegetable ingredients, Senior Health contains a generous portion of Chicken Meal.
 While Chicken Meal may not sound like the most appealing ingredient, it is, in fact, just Chicken that has undergone rendering and had the majority of its moisture removed.
-This lack of moisture means that is very dense in Protein and fat on a gram for gram basis.
+This lack of moisture means that it is very dense in Protein and fat on a gram for gram basis.
 As we mentioned earlier, high levels of protein can be critical to senior dogs who may struggle to absorb as easily as in their youth.

 Merrick is a regular on the shelves of many small chains and independent pet food retailers, and with a large selection of products, there is almost certainly one ideally suited for nearly all dogs.
 Their grain-free range is probably the most popular and expansive and has formulas that use a wide variety of vegetables, meat, and fish ingredients to match a dog’s interests and tolerances.

 Merrick’s Grain-Free Senior formula makes use of Chicken, Sweet Potatoes, Potatoes, and Peas, and a number of other minor ingredients.
 These ingredients combine to give a very satisfactory proportion of protein, which is crucial to an aging dog who may struggle to absorb as much as they could in their youth.